-- To familiarize students with the various methodological approaches to grammar teaching - To enable them to be able to identify the underlying approach(es) in a variety of tasks. - To enable students to plan grammar lessons and teach them effectively.
+- To familiarize students with the various methodological approaches to grammar teaching - To enable them to be able to identify the underlying approach(es) in a variety of tasks.

+• To enable students to plan grammar lessons and teach them effectively.

-Month/Module/Topic Sub-topics
+Month/Module/Topics s Sub-topics

-January Native-speaker's intuitive grammar; Linguist's

-descriptive grammar; Pedagogical grammar
+Module 1: Native-speaker's intuitive grammar; Linguist's descriptive grammar; Pedagogical grammar

-Module 1:

 What is Grammar?

 Notions of Grammar

 Module 2:

-Objectives of teaching Grammar in L1
+Objectives of teaching Gram in L1 and L2 classroom cont

-and L2 classroom contexts 0 7 10 00 1 1 5 0

-February Grammar-Translation; Structural; Functional; Communicative; Post-method

-Module 3:

-Teaching of Grammar in the various
+Module 3: Teaching of Grammar in the various methodological approaches е Grammar-Translation; Structural; Functional; Communicative; Postmethod

-methodological approaches

 Module 4:

-Focus on Forms vs. Focus on Form
+Focus on Forms vs. Focus

-March
+on Form

 Module 5:

+Consciousness-raising

-Consciousness-raising and Noticing in
+and Noticing in the

-the teaching of Grammar
+teaching of Grammar

-Module 6: Task-analysis
+Module 6: Task a-analysis

-Implicit vs Explicit Grammar teaching
+Implicit vs Explicit

+Grammar teaching

-March-April Lesson-planning and practice teaching:
+on-planning and practice

-Grammar Lessons.
+teacl hing: Grammar Lessons

+Module 7:

-Module 7: Practical Sessions
+Practical Sessions